Rana-Mudassir/countries-details-react-capstone/README.md

 - Use React Router
 - Connect React and Redux
 - Handle events in a React app
-- Write unit tests with React Testing Library
+- Write unit tests with the React Testing Library
 - Use styles in a React app
 - Use React hooks
 - Apply React best practices and language style guides in code